Globus Connect Server Administration Guides

 2. PRELOAD Library

-The Globus Streams PRELOAD library is a lightweight dynamically loadable library that can run inside the process space of your application to automatically detect connection attempts that should be redirected to Globus Streams locations.
+The PRELOAD library is a lightweight, dynamically loadable library that can run inside the process space of your application to automatically redirect connections to a Globus stream access point.

 data streaming preload

 Here we see a diagram of how the preload library works.
-When a user runs their program the environment variable LD_PRELOAD is set to libglobus_streams_client.so.0.
-Now when their program runs the Globus library will be injected into the process space and it will intercept some calls to the system’s socket library.
-When those calls are intercepted, the library will verify if they are destined for Globus Stream or not.
+When a user runs their application, the environment variable LD_PRELOAD is set to libglobus_streams_client.so.0.
+Now when their application runs, the Globus library will be injected into the process space, and it will intercept calls to the system’s socket library that establish connections.
+When those calls are intercepted, the library will verify if they are destined for a Globus data stream or not.
 If not, the calls are simply passed directly through to the socket library.
-If the connection calls are associated with a Globus Stream then the PRELOAD library needs to determine the underlying contact points, and perform the connection hand shake.
+If the connection calls are associated with a Globus data stream, then the PRELOAD library needs to determine the underlying contact points and perform the connection handshake protocol.
+Next, we describe the details of how the listening and initiator sides determine the contact points.

 Note

-The calls to read and write are never intercepted.
-This is important because it shows that once the connection is established, no further processing, or other overhead, is introduced by the Globus system in the user’s process space.
-The only system calls that we need to intercept are the ones that relate to connection establishment.
+The read and write calls to the system’s socket library are never intercepted.
+Only system calls that relate to connection establishment are intercepted.
+Therefore, once the connection is established, no further processing, or other overhead, is introduced by running the PRELOAD library in the user’s process space.

 2.1.
 Listening Side